tygutowski/hurticulture/obsidian/hurticulture/Ideas/Biomes/Skyloom Meadows.md

 The most valuable plants lie at the top of the biome, requiring vertical parkour.

 (Require player to collect blimpblooms to float)

+disappearing enemies into the fog huge enemy that you can see in the fog